mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 	.AddTile(TileID.WorkBenches)
 	.Register();
 ```
 In this example, we add a recipe that will not consume the `ItemID.Chain` item.
 This is done by adding a `ConsumeItemCallback` delegate that will set the amount to 0 if the ingredient being checked is `ItemID.Chain`.
-This approach works for effects used once, but adding the same code to many different recipes will be messy.
+This approach works well for effects used in a single recipe, but adding the same code to many different recipes will be messy and error-prone.
 The solution to this is to reuse the delegate.
 It is recommended to place all `ConsumeItemCallback` delegates in an appropriately named static class so that they can easily be referenced for any recipe that would use it in your whole mod.

 Static class with shared `ConsumeItemCallback` delegates:
 ```cs